ShepleySound/untapped-island-rest-api/README.md

 This repository holds the source code for the Untapped Island REST API.
 Currently, the API is hosted on AWS using Elastic Beanstalk.
 The PostgreSQL database is hosted using Amazon RDS.

-Full documentation of each route is currently in development.
+Sample queries for the API are available in [Postman](https://www.postman.com/grey-moon-312243/workspace/untapped-island-api/overview).
+Full route documentation is currently in development.
 Cards can be queried by making a GET request to the `/cards` route.

 ## Technology / Architecture